AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 `conda activate llmops-course` -> This activates the virtual environment you made with the above command for your current terminal session.

-`pip install numpy pandas matplotlib jupyter` -> This installs the four packages mentioned - `numpy`, `pandas`, `jupyter` and `matplotlib`. `numpy` is used for scientific computing, `pandas` is used for data analysis, and `matplotlib` is used for data graphics. `jupyter` is discussed later in this tutorial in depth! `pip` is the Python package manager and you are telling it to `install` the listed packages to your environment.
+`pip install numpy pandas matplotlib jupyter openai` -> This installs the five packages mentioned - `numpy`, `pandas`, `jupyter`, `matplotlib`, and `openai`. `numpy` is used for scientific computing, `pandas` is used for data analysis, `matplotlib` is used for data graphics. `jupyter` is discussed later in this tutorial in depth! `openai` is used to access OpenAI's GPT models through an API key. `pip` is the Python package manager and you are telling it to `install` the listed packages to your environment.

-`pip install openai` -> This installs the OpenAI packages so you can access the OpenAI API using your API Key.
-We recommend your run through our [OpenAI Notebook](https://colab.research.google.com/drive/16Y67VozkGVErtrF3WQArpM52AOk5pBGu?usp=sharing#scrollTo=3qCKaH6vD-jZ) to learn how to utilize the OpenAI API.
 </details>

 <p></p>